 If you’re looking to earn points and miles for that next big trip, the Citi Premier should be your go-to card within the Citi family.
-And right now, the card is offering 60,000 bonus points to new card holders after you spend $4,000 on eligible purchases within the first three months after opening the account.
+And right now, the card is offering a generous 80,000 bonus points to new card holders after you spend $4,000 on eligible purchases within the first three months after opening the account.

 The Citi Premier card earns Citi ThankYou Rewards points and features an impressive list of bonus categories — you’ll earn 3 points for every dollar you spend on air travel, hotels, gas stations, supermarkets and restaurants (including takeout), and 1 point per dollar for all other purchases.

 When it comes to using your Citi ThankYou points, you can redeem them in a variety of ways, including for cash back, gift cards, travel or even transferred to over a dozen airline partners.
 That last option is the most complicated, but it can also be the most valuable if you have the time and flexibility to dive into Citi’s transfer partners.

 While the ThankYou program primarily partners with international airlines such as Air France-KLM, Cathay Pacific and Etihad, many of these partners are also part of larger alliances that allow you to use your points on many other carriers.
 But if you’re looking for domestic travel, JetBlue is an easy transfer option.

 If you redeem your Citi Premier points for gift cards or travel booked through the Citi travel portal, you’ll get 1 cent per point in value.
 But by transferring your points, you can gain access to even better values, especially when it comes to booking premium first and business class flights.
 That’s why frequent flyer website The Points Guy values Citi ThankYou points at 1.8 cents apiece.